dizzybeaver/SIMA/context/DEBUG-MODE-Context.md

 2. Identify large data structures
 3. Look for accumulating data (not cleaned up)
 4. Check cache size
+5. [NEW] Fetch with cache-busting to see current memory usage
 ```

 **Quick Fix (as complete file artifact):**